Nunn, Adebayo lead Heat past Cavaliers 108-97

 Cleveland was coming off a 2-1 road trip and nearly beat Philadelphia on Tuesday before losing 98-97.

+Cavaliers coach John Beilein thinks the Heat are a good example for his rebuilding team to follow.

+”They’re doing everything,” he said. ”They’re playing defense as good as it is the league.
+Their offense is good.
+They’re a high-functioning team.
+That’s how we want to be day in, day out.”

 The Cavaliers’ chances of staying with another of the league’s top teams were hit with an early run.
-Miami made consecutive 3-pointers to take a 9-0 lead, forcing Cleveland coach John Beilein to use a timeout less than two minutes into the game.
+Miami made consecutive 3-pointers to take a 9-0 lead, forcing Beilein to use a timeout less than two minutes into the game.

 The Heat continued to roll and had a 32-15 advantage late in the period.
 Miami was 15 of 25 from the field and didn’t go to the foul line in the quarter.

-Cleveland regrouped briefly and cut the lead to 40-34 before Miami took control again with a stretch that included a 15-2 run and continued for the final nine minutes of the quarter.
-Herro scored 12 points in the period and helped push the lead to 68-44 at halftime.

-Cavaliers forward Larry Nance Jr. appeared to injure his left hand on a breakaway dunk in the fourth quarter.
-He went to the locker room and didn’t return.
+Cavaliers forward Larry Nance Jr. injured his left hand on a breakaway dunk in the fourth quarter.
+He went to the locker room and didn’t return, watching the final minutes from the bench.
 Nance has played with his left thumb wrapped for several games.

+”I’ll be all right,” he said. ”I’m going to get some treatment so we’ll know more later.
+I’m not necessarily certain (what happened).
+I just felt the pain.”

 The Heat shot 43 of 79 from the field and made 12 of 30 from 3-point range.